-How to use and Oxygen Concentrator:

-Plug three-pronged power cord/grounding plug directly into a grounded outlet.

-Turn main power switch to "ON' position.

-Set the flow meter to your prescribed flow rate.
-This is done by turning the flow meter knob to the left (counterclockwise) until the ball moves to the proper level.

-Attach the humidifier bottle by screwing it onto the threaded coupler.

-Filling the Humidifier Bottle

-Separate the bottle from the lid.

-Fill the humidifier bottle with distilled or tap water between the Max and Min lines Reattach jar to lid.

-Add supplies: attach 1-foot extension, two Firesafe Valves, oxygen tubing and cannula.
+- Plug three-pronged power cord/grounding plug directly into a grounded outlet. - Turn main power switch to "ON' position. - Set the flow meter to your prescribed flow rate.
+This is done by turning the flow meter knob to the left (counterclockwise) until the ball moves to the proper level. - Attach the humidifier bottle by screwing it onto the threaded coupler. - Filling the Humidifier Bottle - Separate the bottle from the lid. - Fill the humidifier bottle with distilled or tap water between the Max and Min lines - Reattach jar to lid. - Add supplies: attach 1-foot extension, two Firesafe Valves, oxygen tubing and cannula.